sns3/sns3-satellite/README.md

 ### Installation

-Now that everything is in place, you can tell bake that you want to install SNS-3 (i.e.: ''ns-3'' plus the ''sns3-satellite'' module):
+Now that everything is in place, you can tell bake that you want to install SNS-3 (i.e.: `ns-3` plus the `sns3-satellite` module):

 ```shell
 $ ./bake.py configure -e ns-3.36 -e sns3-satellite -e sns3-stats -e sns3-traffic
 $ ./bake.py deploy
 ```

-This will download the needed dependencies into a ''source'' folder and call the various build tools on each target.
+This will download the needed dependencies into a `source` folder and call the various build tools on each target.
 If bake finds that tools are missing on your system to download or build the various dependencies it will warn you and abort the build process if the dependency wasn't optional.
 You can ask bake for a summary of the required tools before deploying: